Updated: Mar 6

 4. TRAUMA FIRST AID

-Dr. Robin Youngson, an anesthesiologist and trauma therapist, from the Neuroscience of Healing, has put together 3 beautiful, free and succinct mini trainings, to assist, prevent, alleviate and let go of trauma in the health care setting.
+Dr. Robin Youngson, an anesthesiologist and trauma therapist, from the Neuroscience of Healing, has put together 3 beautiful, free and succinct mini pieces of training, to assist, prevent, alleviate and let go of trauma in the health care setting.
 These short and sweet trainings were developed out of concern for the emotional health of health care professionals working in the COVID-19 emergency.
 Health professionals working in crisis are burdened with feelings of overwhelm, exhaustion, grief, anxiety, fear and anger.
 These feelings are burdens that can lead to chronic stress and illness, here you will learn:

 How to Erase Your Traumatic Memory